 - 1 cup little tomatoes (grape or cherry) cut into halves

-- 1 dash Italian seasoning
+- 1/4 teaspoon Italian seasoning

 - 2 cups (packed) fresh baby spinach

-- 1 tablespoon fresh basil chopped
+- 1 tablespoon chopped fresh basil

-Heat the olive oil and 1 tablespoon of the butter in a deep skillet over medium-high heat.
+- Heat the olive oil and 1 tablespoon of the butter in a deep skillet over medium-high heat.
 Once the pan is hot, add the chicken and cook for 4-5 minutes/side until lightly golden.
 Transfer chicken to a plate.

-Add in the remaining butter and the garlic.
+- Add in the remaining butter and the garlic.
 Cook for about 30 seconds.

-Stir in the white wine, chicken broth, tomatoes, and Italian seasoning.
+- Stir in the white wine, chicken broth, tomatoes, and Italian seasoning.
 Let it bubble for 2 minutes.

-Add the chicken back into the pan.
+- Add the chicken back into the pan.
 Reduce the heat to medium and cook for another 4-5 minutes or until the chicken is cooked through, the tomatoes soften and release more juice, and the sauce reduces a bit.
 Be careful not to let the sauce reduce too much (you can always add another splash of wine if this happens, though).

-Add in the spinach and basil (I use tongs to lift the chicken up and just tuck it under) and let it wilt for about a minute.
+- Add in the spinach and basil (I use tongs to lift the chicken up and just tuck it under) and let it wilt for about a minute.
 Season with extra salt & pepper as needed and serve immediately.